2012 Plymouth City Council election: Aftermath

 Following the election, the Labour Party had an overall majority on the council, meaning their group leader Tudor Evans returned as council leader.
 Labour's newly elected councillor in Devonport, Kate Taylor, was one of the youngest councillors in the country at eighteen years old.
-The UK Independence Party lost its only seat on the council.
+Despite significantly increasing its overall vote count, the UK Independence Party lost its only seat on the council.